-The Reflect-O-Ray® EDS-4DI & EHS-4DI system is certified for installation with use of inside air as well as an outside air supply system.
+The Reflect-O-Ray® EDS-4.C & EHS-4.C system is certified for installation with use of inside air as well as an outside air supply system.
 Some compounds such as halogenated hydrocarbons or other corrosive chemicals in the air can be drawn into the burner and cause an accelerated rate of corrosion of various parts of the system.
+It is recommended that outside air for combustion is used.